Everything You Need To Know About WordPress Security (+20 Hardening Tips)

 Hopefully, I’ve convinced you about the importance of maintaining a secure WordPress website.
 If not, I’m going to have to re-enroll in Persuasive Writing 101.
 Please don’t make me do that.

-A solid host can impact how well your site performs, how reliable it is, how large it can grow, and even how highly it ranks in search engines.
-The best hosts offer lots of useful features, excellent support, and a service tailored to your chosen platform.
+A solid hosting provider can impact how well your site performs, how reliable it is, how large it can grow, and even how it ranks in search engines.
+The best hosts offer a variety of useful features, excellent support, and a service tailored to your chosen platform.

 As you’ve probably already guessed, your web host can also have a significant impact on your site’s security.
-There are a number of security benefits to choosing a solid hosting service, including:
+There are several security benefits to choosing from the best hosting companies.

 - Web hosts often offer various targeted security features, such as SSL/TLS certificates and DDoS protection.
 You should also get access to a Web Application Firewall (WAF), which will help monitor and block serious threats to your site.

-- Your web host will most likely provide a way to back up your site (in some cases even carrying it out for you), so if you’re hacked you can easily revert to a stable previous version.
+- Your web host will most likely provide a way to back up your site (in some cases, even carrying out real-time backups for you), so if you’re hacked, you can easily revert to a stable, previous version.

 - If your host offers reliable, 24/7 support, you’ll always have someone to help you out if you do run into a security-related issue.

 This list should give you a good starting point to work from when looking for a host for your new site.
 You’ll want to find one that offers all of the features and functionality you’ll need, plus has a reputation for reliability and excellent performance.